So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 There’s a wide range of in-app messages to choose from:

-- Chatbots: a pop-up window with a personalised message, usually offering help and welcoming new or returning visitors.
+- AI chatbot solutions: a pop-up window with a personalised message, usually offering help and welcoming new or returning visitors.

 - Product tours: mostly in desktop applications, a solution that guides users step-by-step through the most relevant features.